 It is a common practice among companies to invest considerable time and money in the induction training of its freshly recruited workforce but what gets often overlooked is the process of continuous training and development during the employees’ stint with the companies.
-What follows is the failure of such organizations in maintaining their success and a surge in the churn rate.
-With professional growth being the most important factor in consideration for an employee, it becomes extremely important for organizations to devise a continuous learning system for their employees so that they have opportunities to grow holistically.
+What follows is the failure of such organizations to maintain their success and a surge in the churn rate.
+With professional growth being the most important factor in consideration for an employee, it becomes extremely important for organizations to devise a continuous learning system for their employees to have opportunities to grow holistically.

 Organizations having a remote workforce is not a new phenomenon.
 It was back in 1979 when IBM, as part of an experiment, allowed 5 of its employees to work remotely.
 By 1983, it had roughly 2000 employees working remotely.
 Soon we had policies been devised globally for eligible employees to work remotely.
 According to a Forbes survey, in 2018, 50% of the U.S workforce was projected to be remote whereas Europe’s remote workers have grown from 7.7 percent to 9.8 percent in the past decade.
 The number of employees who work remotely is steadily growing around the world, and the trend does not show any signs of slowing.